 The Greyhound Recovery Rebate Scheme (GRRS) is only available for injuries incurred by greyhounds at a race meeting, qualifying trials or an official trial session at which club officials are present.

-Subject to the funding criteria outlined below, Tasracing will contribute funding up to a maximum of $3,000 including GST (cumulative for both Stage 1 and Stage 2 funding) towards all veterinary costs for injured Greyhounds whose cases are considered eligible.
+Tasracing will contribute funding up to a maximum of $5,500 including GST towards all veterinary costs for greyhound injuries eligible under the scheme.

-Participation in the scheme is voluntary, however the Conditions of Entry in Clause 4 must be satisfied before a greyhound will be accepted into the scheme.
+Participation in the scheme is voluntary, however the Conditions of Entry must be satisfied before a greyhound will be accepted into the scheme.

-- Dislocation of a joint above and including the wrist or hock, this does not include a metacarpal-phalangeal or metatarsal-phalangeal dislocation, a toe dislocation or a tail dislocation; or
+- any joint dislocation above and including the wrist or hock, (therefore does not include metacarpal-phalangeal or metatarsal-phalangeal dislocation, toe dislocation, or tail dislocation); or

 Conditions of entry

 - The injury must have occurred during a race at a race meeting or qualifying trial at a registered track in Tasmania where an on-track Veterinarian is present; and